 - Learn more about busy time in Exchange/Outlook Calendar

 - Learn more about busy time in iCloud Calendar

 Busy time retrieval

 After you've connected your calendar, you can specify which calendar or calendars should be used for retrieving busy time.

-When you connect your calendar account to OnceHub, ScheduleOnce is able to read the calendar to see when you're already busy.
-Busy events are factored into any buffers you set between ScheduleOnce events and busy time on your calendar.
+When you connect your calendar account, OnceHub is able to read the calendar to see when you're already busy.
+Busy events are factored into any buffers you set between OnceHub scheduled events and busy time on your calendar.

-Each ScheduleOnce Booking page can have its own calendar configuration, retrieving busy time and bookings in whichever calendars you specify in Setup -> ScheduleOnce setup -> relevant Booking page -> Associated calendars.
+Each Booking page can have its own calendar configuration, retrieving busy time and bookings in whichever calendars you specify.
+To access these settings, hover over the lefthand menu and go to the Booking pages icon → Booking pages → your Booking page → Associated calendars.
 Busy time is automatically retrieved from your main booking calendar.
 You can also retrieve busy time from any other calendars in your connected account, so long as you select them within this section.

-TipIf your ScheduleOnce Booking page is not showing any available time slots, or is showing available slots when you're busy, you can learn about how to resolve these issues in our ScheduleOnce troubleshooting articles.
+TipIf your Booking page is not showing any available time slots, or is showing available slots when you're busy, you can learn about how to resolve these issues in our troubleshooting articles.